LassoSoft/LassoGuide/lasso_guide_source/server/platform-overview.rst

 Lasso's type system combines the dynamic nature of scripting languages with some of the safety and features normally only available in statically typed languages.
-Types can be extended through a "traits" system, promoting code reuse, and methods are open to multiple dispatch which uses type annotations to provide pattern matching over method calls.
+Types can be extended through a "traits" system, promoting code re-use, and methods are open to multiple dispatch which uses type annotations to provide pattern matching over method calls.

 New types and methods can be added at runtime, which means that a running system